FirstLegoLeague/launcher/docs/userguide.md

 Show this document

-## Login
+## Login roles

 Access to the module screens are password protected.
 Each of the 4 predefined roles (admin, scorekeeper, referee and mc) has it's own password.

 - `admin` - tournament administrator or head referee.
 - Has access to all screens.
 - Default password: admin-pass
 - `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
 Can also view all scores entered so far.
 - Has access to scoresheet, scores and Timer screens.
 - Can export rankings but cannot delete all scores.
 - Can use the `Set default values` and `Reset scoresheet` buttons.
 - Default password: sk-pass
 - `referee` - Records the state of the robot game on a digital scoresheet.
 Usually used on iPads or tablets.
 - Only has access to the scoresheet.
 - Does not have the `Set default values` or `Reset scoresheet` buttons.
 - Default password: ref-pass
 - `mc` - Accesses the Timer screen.
 Can start and stop matches.
-    - Default password: mc-pass

 We strongly recommend that you change the default passwords.